elifesciences-publications/poly-A-seq/README.md

 **require Perl(5.22) and R(3.4.0) or above**

 **1, download and install bowtie2, tophat2, SAMTOOLS, BEDTools.**
+make sure the installed softwares are in your PATH.

 **2, create the reference files (ORF sequences, CAI and CBI values).**

 Please go to iGenome (Illumnia) or other sources to download your desired genomic references, including genome fasta file, GTF and refFlat.

-*use the perl script to create ORF reference sequences.* open the script _sequence_bu_refFlat.pl_, make sure to give it the right path to access reference files.
+*use the perl script to create ORF reference sequences.*

+open the script _sequence_bu_refFlat.pl_, make sure to give it the right path to access reference files.
 The run the code in termial
 ```
 perl sequence_by_refFlat.pl